 Yeasts thrive in a sugar-rich environment.
-The more sugar that is in your dog's system, the faster the fungi's growth will be.
+The more sugar in your dog's system, the faster the fungi's growth will be.

 You can limit how much sugar is available for yeasts by controlling what is in your dog's diet.
 Much of the sugar your dog produces comes from the starch or carbohydrate he eats.
 The body will break down the starches in oats, rice, potatoes, corn, and barley into simple sugars.

+Raw food diets align with the 'anti-yeast diet for dogs' philosophy.
+They have become a popular way to avoid certain unhealthy grains while ensuring that your dog's diet is more in line with what his ancestors ate in the wild.
 Adjusting his grain intake is a great way to limit the fuel the fungus has to survive.
-Raw food diets are in line with the 'anti yeast diet for dogs' philosophy.
-They have become a popular way to avoid certain unhealthy grains while ensuring that your dog's diet is more in line with what his ancestors ate in the wild.

-There are many foods with antifungal properties that can be added as a topical or to your dogs food to help support a healthy amount of yeast.
+Many foods with antifungal properties can be added as a topical or to your dog's food to help support a healthy amount of yeast.
 Many questions can spring from the urge to introduce various human health foods to dogs, including:

 - Can dogs eat coconut oil?